jullienl/jullienl.github.io/_posts/2024-11-14-PowerShell-library-for-HPE-GreenLake..md

 This library provides a variety of key features for managing HPE GreenLake and Compute Ops Management.
 Here are the main features:

-- **Authentication**: Connect to HPE GreenLake using single-factor authentication with or without an existing workspace.
+- **Authentication**: Establish secure connections to HPE GreenLake using Single Sign-On (SSO) or single/multi-factor authentication.
+Whether you have an existing workspace or not, the library supports flexible authentication methods to suit your needs.
 - **Workspace Management**: Create and manage HPE GreenLake workspaces.
 - **Session Tracking**: Automatically track sessions with the global session tracker `$HPEGreenLakeSession`.
 - **User Management**: Invite and manage users within your HPE GreenLake environment, assign roles.